hasgeek/events/_anthillinside_events/2017-miniconf-pune.md

 sponsor:
   blurb: |
     Sponsor the event in cash or kind.
-Sponsor t-shirts, mugs, water bottles for one or all the events.
-Or set up a booth to talk to developers and decision-makers.
+Sponsor t-shirts, mugs, water bottles, or set up a booth to talk to developers and decision-makers.

     Email [info@hasgeek.com](mailto:info@hasgeek.com)
 ---